Dupilumab

-Dupilumab, sold under the brand name Dupixent, is a monoclonal antibody blocking interleukin 4 and interleukin 13, used for allergic diseases such as eczema (atopic dermatitis), asthma and nasal polyps which result in chronic sinusitis.
-It is also used for the treatment of eosinophilic esophagitis and prurigo nodularis.
+Dupilumab, sold under the brand name Dupixent, is a monoclonal antibody blocking interleukin 4 and interleukin 13 receptor signalling (IL-4R, IL-13R), used for allergic diseases such as atopic dermatitis (eczema), asthma and nasal polyps which result in chronic sinusitis.
+It is also used for the treatment of eosinophilic esophagitis, prurigo nodularis and chronic obstructive pulmonary disease.

 The most common side effects reported by the US Food and Drug Administration (FDA) include injection site reactions, upper respiratory tract infections, joint pain, and herpes viral infections.
 The most common side effects reported by the European Medicines Agency (EMA) include injection-site reactions (such as redness, swelling including due to fluid build-up, itching and pain), conjunctivitis (redness and discomfort in the eye) including conjunctivitis due to allergy, joint pain, cold sores, and increased blood levels of a type of white blood cell called eosinophils.
 It was developed by Regeneron Pharmaceuticals and Sanofi Genzyme.
 It received approval from the US Food and Drug Administration (FDA) for moderate-to-severe atopic dermatitis in 2017, and for asthma in 2018.
 The FDA considers it to be a first-in-class medication.

 Dupilumab is the first treatment for eosinophilic esophagitis approved by the U.S. Food and Drug Administration (FDA).
 Eosinophilic esophagitis is a chronic inflammatory disorder in which eosinophils, a type of white blood cell, are found in the tissue of the esophagus.
 In adults and adolescents with eosinophilic esophagitis, common symptoms include difficulty swallowing, difficulty eating, and food getting stuck in the esophagus.
 Dupilumab is a monoclonal antibody that acts to inhibit part of the inflammatory pathway.
 Dupilumab is the first treatment for prurigo nodularis approved by the FDA.
 Prurigo nodularis is a rare skin disease that causes hard, itchy lumps (nodules) to form on the skin.

 Medical uses

-Dupilumab is indicated for the treatment of moderate-to-severe atopic dermatitis, moderate-to-severe asthma, and for the treatment of chronic rhinosinusitis with nasal polyposis (CRSwNP).
+Dupilumab is indicated for the treatment of moderate-to-severe atopic dermatitis; moderate-to-severe asthma; chronic rhinosinusitis with nasal polyps; eosinophilic esophagitis; prurigo nodularis; and chronic obstructive pulmonary disease.
+It has been shown to be effective at treating aspirin-exacerbated respiratory disease (AERD), a typically difficult to treat condition where aspirin intolerant patients have both chronic rhinosinusitis with nasal polyps and asthma.

+History of extension of indications

-In May 2022, the indication for dupilumab was updated to include the treatment of eosinophilic esophagitis in people aged twelve years of age and older weighing at least 40 kg.
+In May 2022, the indication was updated to include the treatment of eosinophilic esophagitis in people aged twelve years of age and older weighing at least 40 kg.

-In September 2022, the indication for dupilumab was updated to include the treatment of adults with prurigo nodularis (PN).
+In September 2022, the indication was updated to include the treatment of adults with prurigo nodularis (PN).

+In March 2023, the European Medicines Agency approved dupilumab for the treatment of severe atopic dermatitis in children aged six months to five years who are candidates for systemic therapy.

+In September 2024, the indication was updated to include the treatment of chronic rhinosinusitis with nasal polyps for adolescents, and chronic obstructive pulmonary disease.

+In April 2025, the indication was updated to include the treatment of chronic spontaneous urticaria.
+In June 2025, an additional indication for treatment of bullous pemphigoid was also approved.